-I’m not going to spend all month writing about the usual New York City tourist destinations, but I do want to touch on the budget traveler’s best option for seeing the Statue of Liberty up close.
-And that would be the Staten Island Ferry.
+As I write about New York City tourist destinations this month, I have to share the budget traveler’s best option for seeing the Statue of Liberty up close.
+And that would be the Staten Island Ferry!

 The Staten Island Ferry is the cheap way to see the Statue of Liberty.
-This is the poor man’s alternative to paying the $15 or so to take the ferry to Ellis Island and the Statue.
-The Staten Island method is entirely free!
+This is the poor man’s alternative to paying the $18 to take the ferry to Ellis Island and the Statue.
+The Staten Island method is entirely free.
+Score!

 The ride takes approximately 25 minutes and covers 5.2 miles.
 On your way, you’ll see the Statue of Liberty on your right.
+There she is!

 You can make the whole trip in less than 45 minutes and won’t have to pay a penny to see Lady Liberty.
 Combine this with staying at one of the cheap hotels in New York and checking out some of the city’s other free attractions (like the High Line and the Irish Hunger Memorial), and you have yourself a budget vacation in NYC!

 Plus, you get to cross Staten Island off your list of New York City boroughs to see.
 Make sure to visit Brooklyn, Queens and the Bronx, and you can say you’ve been to all five boroughs.

 I didn’t find any reason to stick around in Staten Island, but several sites offer lists of things to do there.
-I wouldn’t recommend that tourists hang around all day in Staten Island, as you have much more exciting places to see, but those living in the city or on an extended stay may want to spend a day on Staten Island for a change of pace.
+I wouldn’t recommend that tourists hang around all day in Staten Island, as you have much more exciting places to see.
+But folks living in NYC or on an extended visit may want to spend a day on Staten Island for a change of pace.